Cyrus-Hei/comfyui-prompt-bank/README.md

 ComfyUI Prompt Bank is a ComfyUI extension to add a prompt bank to the sidebar of the default frontend, allowing easy storing of prompt presets.

+Save presets for a character, a series, a scenary etc. with ease.
+Save multiple costumes, hairstyles, or poses for your favourite characters!

 ### Features
 - Easily accessible prompt menu from sidebar
 - Prompt or preset (group of presets/prompts) storing